These are some steps you can take to help manage urinary incontinence.

 Some people find that coffee, other sources of caffeine, citrus, or alcohol increase the urge to urinate.
 Temporarily avoiding these beverages may cause your symptoms to improve.

 Most of the liquid you drink will reach your bladder within 2-3 hours.
 Therefore, it is best to time your intake of large quantities of fluids to those hours when you know you will be near a restroom.
 If you wake at night to urinate, avoiding fluids for three hours before bed and during the night may also be helpful.

-Certain medicines (diuretics) can increase your urinary frequency for several hours until their effect subsides.
+Certain medications, like diuretics, can increase your urinary frequency for several hours until their effect subsides.
 Discuss with your doctor when is the best time for you to take them and plan accordingly.

 There are a number of devices available to catch urine.
 Small amounts can be managed with sanitary napkins or special condoms (for men).
 Larger amounts can be absorbed by protective undergarments with high-tech linings that prevent moisture from breaking down your skin.
 The use of collectors and pads in conjunction with scheduling your liquid intake can turn many incontinence problems into minor nuisances.